carpentries-incubator/workflows-nextflow/episodes/03-processes.md

     """
 }
 ~~~
+{: .source}

-By default the process command is interpreted as a Bash script.
-However any other scripting language can be used just simply starting the script with the corresponding Shebang declaration.
+By default the process command is interpreted as a **Bash** script.
+However any other scripting language can be used just simply starting the script with the corresponding [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) declaration.
 For example:

 ~~~
 process pyStuff {